OpenMoonRay/openmoonray-docs/docs/moonray/render-output/RenderOutput.md

   default: C[<T.><RS>]*[<R[DG]><TD>][LO]

-  <p>If "result" is "visibility aov", this attribute specifies a light path expression that defines the set of all paths usedto compute the visibility ratio.<\p>
+  <p>If "result" is "visibility aov", this attribute specifies a light path expression that defines the set of all paths usedto compute the visibility ratio.</p>

   </p>